sjstretton/screwed/11-MoneyDebtAndFinance.md

 Whilst reducing the bank levy, in 2011, the government imposed a Bank Corporation Tax surcharge.
 This is an additional 8% tax on the profits of banking companies above an annual £25 million profit allowance.

 There is therefore a key difference in operation between the bank levy and the surcharge.
-The levy is a tax on the bank's total balance, whereas the surcharge is a tax on profits.
+The levy is a tax on the bank's total assets, whereas the surcharge is a tax on profits.
 The surcharge was projected to raise 6.5 billion pounds between 2016/17 and 2020/21.
 Introduced at the same time as the winding down of the bank levy, the surcharge has received mixed reviews from financial institutions.

 Some consider that with the removal of the bank levy, and the relatively low Corporation tax rate of 18%, the surcharge is a manageable cost.
 Others have argued that the surcharge impedes so-called 'Challenger' banks, which are new banks established since the global financial crises.
 Many of these formally avoided the bank levy because their liabilities did not exceed the threshold £20 billion.
 However, they are now subject to the corporation tax surcharge on their profits.
 Some claim that the surcharge will make it difficult for new banks to enter the market and secure investment.